 - One hawker center

-- Several interesting and colorful shopping streets like Haji Lane and Bugis Street
+– Several interesting and colorful streets like Haji Lane and Bugis Street

-- The mid-range hotels won’t have many amenities like a swimming pool and fitness center
+– Mid-range hotels lack amenities like swimming pools and fitness centers

 Budget Accommodations in Kampong Glam